mcollovati/quarkus-hilla/hilla-test-extension/README.md

 # Quarkus - Hilla

-A Quarkus extension to run [Hilla](https://hilla.dev) applications on Quarkus.
+A [Quarkus](https://quarkus.io) extension to run [Hilla](https://hilla.dev) applications on Quarkus.

 Hilla is an open source framework, provided by [Vaadin](https://vaadin.com), that integrates a Spring Boot Java backend with a reactive TypeScript frontend.

-This extension, replaces the Spring backed with Quarkus Dependency Injection and RESTEasy Reactive, for a simpler integration with Quarkus, but preserves the main features of the Hilla Framework, such as [Endpoints](https://hilla.dev/docs/lit/guides/endpoints) and [Reactive Endpoints](https://hilla.dev/docs/lit/guides/reactive-endpoints) and [Security](https://hilla.dev/docs/lit/guides/security).
+This extension replaces the Spring Boot backend with Quarkus Context & Dependency Injection (CDI) and RESTEasy Reactive for a simpler integration with Quarkus, but preserves the main features of the Hilla Framework, such as [Endpoints](https://hilla.dev/docs/lit/guides/endpoints) and [Reactive Endpoints](https://hilla.dev/docs/lit/guides/reactive-endpoints) and [Security](https://hilla.dev/docs/lit/guides/security).

-**NOTE**: this is an **unofficial** community extension, and it is not directly related nor supported by Vaadin.
+**NOTE**: this is an **unofficial community extension**, and it is not directly related nor supported by Vaadin Ltd.

 ## Limitations

 The current Hilla support has some known limitations:

-* Endpoint prefix is not configurable
+* The endpoint prefix is not configurable
 * [Stateless Authentication](https://hilla.dev/docs/lit/guides/security/spring-stateless)
   is not supported
 * Native image compilation does not work